-We proceed similarly for $\mathbb B_n$.
-Unlike type $\mathbb A$, the quotient of root systems of type $\mathbb B$ are not necessarily of type $\mathbb B$.
-However, the primitive elements in a quotient of a root system of type $\mathbb B$ form a root system of type $\mathbb B$ (see \cite{DR}).
-Thus Remark \ref{rem:1.20} implies that counting the inversion sets (and the respective decompositions) in a quotient of a root system of type $\mathbb B$ is equivalent to counting the inversion sets (and the respective decompositions) in the corresponding root system of type $\mathbb B$.
+Since these two types produce the same results, we consider only type $\mathbb B_n$ and proceed similarly to above.
+However, unlike type $\mathbb A$, the quotients of root systems of type $\mathbb B$ are not necessarily of type $\mathbb B$.
+However, the indivisible elements (i.e., the roots $\alpha$ for which no fractional multiple of $\alpha$ is also a root) in a quotient of a root system of type $\mathbb B$ form a root system of type $\mathbb B$ (see \cite{DF}).
+Thus Remark~\ref{rem: inversion Sets lie between two hyperplanes} implies that counting the inversion sets (and the respective decompositions) in a quotient of a root system of type $\mathbb B$ is equivalent to counting the inversion sets (and the respective decompositions) in the corresponding root system of type $\mathbb B$.

-Taking $n \geq 1$, if $I = \{ \theta_{i_1}, \theta_{i_2}, \hdots, \theta_{i_m} \}$ are simple roots for some $1 \leq i_1 < i_2 < \hdots < i_m \leq n$, then $(\mathbb B_n)_I \cong \mathbb A_{i_1 - 1} \times \mathbb A_{i_2 - i_1 - 1} \times \cdots \times \mathbb B_{n - i_m}$.
+\np Taking $n \geq 1$, if $I = \{ \theta_{i_1}, \theta_{i_2}, \dots, \theta_{i_m} \}$ are simple roots for some $1 \leq i_1 < i_2 < \dots < i_m \leq n$, then $(\mathbb B_n)_{I^c} \cong \mathbb A_{i_1 - 1} \times \mathbb A_{i_2 - i_1 - 1} \times \dots \times \mathbb B_{n - i_m}$.
 Unlike in $\mathbb A_2$, there are two primitive inversion sets in $\mathbb B_2$, so $\Pi(\mathbb B_2) = 1$.
 Once again applying Equation \eqref{eqn: fine decomposition}, we define $b_n := F(\mathbb B_n)$ to be the number of fine decompositions of $\mathbb B_n$ and find